 We live these values by promoting a culture within our firm of fairness and respect, where talented contributors have a path to long-term success.
 As part of that effort, we formally developed Women@BG to promote camaraderie and professional development for all women lawyers in the firm.

 We actively recruit and mentor minority and women lawyers.
 One-third of our practice group leaders are women and half of our associates are women.
 We also support our lawyers and staff devoting time to organizations that promote diversity in the legal profession, as well as pro bono cases and causes that advance diversity and equality.
-This past year our work has included advising the Drum Major Institute on its corporate restructuring, co-counseling with Public Justice on Title IX litigation, and participating in the Lawyers’ Committee for Civil Rights’ Election Protection Coalition.
+Our recent work includes advising the Drum Major Institute on its corporate restructuring, co-counseling with Public Justice on Title IX litigation, and participating in the Lawyers’ Committee for Civil Rights’ Election Protection Coalition.

 As the head of Bailey Glasser's eDiscovery practice, BG Partner Katherine Charonko has led the firm, as well as the lawyers we work with, in adopting innovative approaches to data analytics in litigation.
 Katherine works with lawyers from across the country on complex litigation against some of the largest companies in the world.
-Not only is Katherine a recognized leader in electronically stored information (ESI), she recently became a new mom.
+Not only is Katherine a recognized leader in electronically stored information (ESI), she is also a busy mom.
 Please view the video here where she talks about how she balances motherhood with her professional career.

 From Diversity Partner Elizabeth Ryan